Anti-corruption

 Competition

-Employees may not be party to any form of agreements, contacts or actions that aim at or result in preventing, restricting or distorting competition.
-Employees must manage contact with competitors with care and in a way that ensures compliance with competition regulations.
-See Guideline on contact with competitors for further details.
+Employees may not be party to any form of agreements, contacts, associations or actions that aim at or result in preventing, restricting or distorting competition or that would be an abuse of a dominant position.
+Employees must manage contact with competitors and other business partners with care and in a way that ensures compliance with competition regulations.

 Marketing